austiecodes/DockerWebServer/README.md

 # DockerWebServer

-Docker Web Server is a app design for managing GPU server in Lab.
+Docker Web Server is an app designed for managing GPU server in school Lab.
+DWSx comes with absolutely no warranty, but if you find any bugs, feel free to Pull Requests.

 ## Dependencies